apache/nuttx/configs/z80sim/README.txt

 These z80 configurations all use the SDCC toolchain (http://sdcc.sourceforge.net/).
 Source and pre-built SDCC binaries can be downloaded from the SDCC SourceForge
 site: http://sourceforge.net/projects/sdcc/files/ .
 Pre-built binaries are
-available for Linux, MAC OSX, and for Win32.
+available for Linux, macOS, and for Win32.
 Various SDCC options can be selected with:

-  CONFIG_Z80_TOOLCHAIN_SDCCL=y : SDCC for Linux, MAC OSX or Cygwin (see below) CONFIG_Z80_TOOLCHAIN_SDCCW=y : SDCC for Win32
+  CONFIG_Z80_TOOLCHAIN_SDCCL=y : SDCC for Linux, macOS or Cygwin (see below) CONFIG_Z80_TOOLCHAIN_SDCCW=y : SDCC for Win32

 SDCC versions 3.2.0 or higher are recommended.